savanesoff/devtools-chopper/README.md

 ## Extending Class

-Use `devtools-chopper` functionality to track you class instances logs, so you can monitor its activity:
+Use `devtools-chopper` functionality to track any class instances logs, so you can monitor its activity:

 ```TS
 import Chopper from "devtools-chopper";